-1) Meet with a group of Fellows or Pathfinders you know to discuss time management techniques.
-Ask them what their biggest time challenges are and how they’ve created time management techniques that work for them.
+1) Discuss time management techniques.
+Ask your Peer Circle members what their biggest time challenges are and how they’ve created time management techniques that work for them.

-5) For those who have already undertaken Power Hours, take a few minutes to evaluate and optimize your approach to them.
+4) For those who have already undertaken Power Hours, take a few minutes to evaluate and optimize your approach to them.
 Identify and implement strategies to further free yourself of distractions and make your Power Hours as efficient and effective as possible.
-If your Power Hours have not included a Career Development element, take action to include this important element in future Power Hours.
+If your Power Hours have not included a career development element, take action to include this important element in future Power Hours.

-6) Review your current suite of matters and tasks with an eye toward possible delegation of appropriate tasks to junior lawyers or colleagues (thus freeing yourself for high-value work that advances your career development).
-Discuss with a trusted lawyer at your workplace the pro’s and con’s of the delegations you are considering and, based upon such consultation, take action to delegate appropriate tasks to others.
+5) Review your current suite of matters and tasks with an eye toward possible delegation of appropriate tasks to junior lawyers or colleagues (thus freeing yourself for high-value work that advances your career development).
+Discuss with a trusted lawyer at your workplace the pros and cons of the delegations you are considering and, based upon such consultation, take action to delegate appropriate tasks to others.

 Suggested Readings on Time Management: